-Between 2019 and 2023, the Spanish Transparency Council has also had the chance to rule on several cases regarding requests to disclose supply prices offered to hospitals.
+Between 2019 and 2025, the Spanish Transparency Council has also had the chance to rule on several cases regarding requests to disclose supply prices offered to hospitals.
 The position of the Spanish Transparency Council in this matter, again, has been erratic.
 On the one hand, the Spanish Transparency Council has ruled in favour of a citizen who requested the disclosure of a list of all the medicinal products purchased by four specific hospitals from 2016 to 2018 (including units and prices paid for them by the hospitals) and also in favour of another citizen who requested access to the quantities of certain products (and their price) purchased by Spanish hospitals in 2018.
 On the other hand, the Spanish Transparency Council has issued decisions whereby disclosure requests have been denied.

 In this respect, the Spanish Transparency Council ruled against the disclosure of the "annual expenditure of hospitals in Madrid for three specific medicinal products" on the basis that the disclosure would harm the economic and commercial interests of the companies and would distort competition in the market.
 In some rulings, the Spanish Transparency Council relied on Law 1/2019 on Commercial Secrets to support the denial to release information on unit prices.
-It is also relevant to mention that during 2019-2023, the Spanish Transparency Council has issued four Interpretative Criteria (1/2019, 2/2019, 3/2019 and 1/2020) on how to evaluate access requests.
+It is also relevant to mention that during 2019-2025, the Spanish Transparency Council has issued four Interpretative Criteria (1/2019, 2/2019, 3/2019 and 1/2020) on how to evaluate access requests.

-Regarding access to pricing and reimbursement rulings, the Interpretative Criterion 1/2019 on how to evaluate whether disclosing certain information may cause harm to economic and commercial interests is particularly relevant.
-In this document, the Spanish Transparency Council states that when the requested information qualifies, in whole or in part, as a business or commercial secret under the terms of Law 1/2019 on Commercial Secrets or is affected, in whole or in part, by a declaration of confidentiality contained in a law or established under the terms of the law, access must be denied by application of the limit of protection of economic and commercial interests established in Article 14.1.h of Law 19/2013.
+Regarding access to P&R rulings, the Interpretative Criterion 1/201913 on how to evaluate whether disclosing certain information may cause harm to economic and commercial interests is particularly relevant.
+In this document, the Spanish Transparency Council states that when the requested information qualifies, in whole or in part, as a business or commercial secret under the terms of Law 1/2019 on Commercial Secrets14 or is affected, in whole or in part, by a declaration of confidentiality contained in a law or established under the terms of the law, access must be denied by application of the limit of protection of economic and commercial interests established in Article 14.1.h of Law 19/2013.

-With respect to the position of the Spanish courts, the judgments published in the period 2019-2024 do not provide for clear and unequivocal criteria on this matter and, as occurs with the Spanish Transparency Council, their position has been rather erratic.
-In this respect, the three most recent rulings regarding access to pricing and reimbursement rulings (July 2023, September 2023 and January 2024) and disclosure of supply prices offered to hospitals (May 2020, March 2021 and April 2024) reached different conclusions.
+With respect to the position of the Spanish courts, the judgments published in the period 2019-2022 did not provide for clear and unequivocal criteria on this matter and, as occurs with the Spanish Transparency Council, their position has been rather erratic.
+In this respect, three rulings regarding access to P&R rulings (July 2023, September 2023 and January 2024) and disclosure of supply prices offered to hospitals (May 2020, March 2021 and April 2024) reached different conclusions.
+However, in April 2025, the High National Court (Audiencia Nacional) issued a strong statement on the matter on three different judgments, leaving little room for doubt (although these rulings may be appealed before the Supreme Court).